How to Hang Outdoor String Lights from Trees

 - Use a ladder to drape the lights over the hooks at the top of the posts or attach them to the hooks with twist ties.
 If needed, use an outdoor extension cord to plug the string lights into a power source.

 It's also easy to hang string lights from an arbor or other structure.
 Just drape the lights from hooks screwed into the wood arches or between the posts.

 Light up your backyard, patio, porch or deck with stylish string lights in a variety of lengths and bulb colors, shapes and sizes.
 Go for a permanent installation or an easy, temporary option, like draping lights in trees or bushes.
-Whatever your style, string lights can add a unique look to outdoor areas and illuminate your get-togethers.
+Whatever your style, The Home Depot Mobile App features an array of string lights that can add a unique look to outdoor areas and illuminate your get-togethers.